TumisangMalefo-BIT-tech/TumisangMalefo-BIT-tech/README.md

 ---

-### 🔹 CareerPathway Website (Prototype)
-A platform designed to help students explore careers and find opportunities.

-- Conducted research-based design
-- Created user-friendly interface using Wix
-- Focused on usability and navigation

----

 ### 🔹 School Shoes Website (HTML/CSS/JS)
 - Built a front-end website using HTML, CSS, and JavaScript
 - Implemented product layout and navigation